65536william/docspring-documentation/docs/guides/embedded-library-releases/visual-forms.md

 # Visual Forms JS Library

-This JS library allows you to embed a visual form on your own website.
+This JS library allows you to embed a visual form in your own website.

 This is a low-level form library that renders the visual form directly on a page.
 It is used internally by the [Data Requests](../../api/create-data-request) library to show the signing form inside an iframe.

 Please note: The visual forms library does not provide any security features or audit trail logging, so please use the data requests library if you need to collect legally binding signatures.